 Blood tests

-These tests can provide indicators of the health and function of your pet’s pancreas, liver, kidney, intestine, thyroid, and many of their other organs and body systems.
+These tests can provide indicators of the health and function of your pet’s pancreas, liver, kidneys, thyroid, and many other organs and body systems.

 Haematology tests

-The most common haematology test is the Complete Blood Cell Count (CBC), which looks at red blood cells, white blood cells, and platelets.
-It can help detect conditions like anaemia and leukaemia, and can detect inflammation, blood clotting concerns, and possible infections.
+The most common haematology test is the Complete Blood Count (CBC), which examines red blood cells, white blood cells, and platelets.
+It can help detect conditions like anaemia and leukaemia, and can detect inflammation, immune issues, blood clotting concerns, and possible infections.

 Urine tests

-Urine tests, which may be performed alongside chemistry blood testing, look for the presence of blood, protein, glucose, or other abnormalities in the urine.
-This shows not just how well your pet’s kidneys are working, but also provides insight into other areas such as bacteria in the urine (which could mean a urinary tract infection).
+This testing looks for the presence of blood, protein, glucose, or other abnormalities in the urine.
+This shows not just how well your pet’s kidneys are working, but also can identify diabetes, urinary tract infections, and potential risk of bladder or kidney stones.

 Benefits of preventative testing

-• You'll get peace of mind that unseen disease may be caught early.
+You'll have peace of mind knowing an undetected disease can be caught early.

 Ask your vet about running some preventative tests for your pet or call your local VetSouth clinic to find out more.